-- 2 FEI submits that the PGR Project is in the public interest and should be approved. - 3 As set out in Section 3 of the Application, it is clear that the PGR Project is necessary to replace - 4 the system capacity currently provided by the Pattullo Gas Line, which must be - 5 decommissioned.
-FEI must undertake the PGR Project to continue to provide safe and reliable - 6 natural gas service to customers residing in the communities of Burnaby, New Westminster and - 7 Coquitlam who rely on all or portion of their gas supply from the Pattullo Gas Line. - 8 As described in Section 4 of the Application, FEI conducted a thorough evaluation of the - 9 alternatives for the PGR Project and has proposed a solution that meets the Project objectives - and has the least impact in terms of technical design and scope complexity, cost, construction - 11 environmental, archaeological and societal impacts, and impacts to FEI's existing system - 12 capacity and resiliency.
-While a like-for-like replacement of the Pattullo Gas Line would have - 13 been desirable, MoTI rejected FEI's requests to attach a gas line on the New Bridge, and a - 14 trenchless crossing of the Fraser River was not feasible.
-Further, FEI's analysis of other - 15 alternatives demonstrated that an overland gas line was the only feasible alternative.
-FEI's - evaluation of the Overland Gas Line route options showed that the route in the City of Burnaby - has the least impact, and the only solution that can be implemented prior to the time when FEI - 18 must decommission the Pattullo Gas Line. - 19 In an evidentiary update, FEI will describe the completion of its analysis of the proposed route - 20 for the PGR Project, taking into account its ongoing consultation and negotiations with the City - of Burnaby.
-FEI will also provide a detailed description of the PGR Project, including its costs - 22 and rate impacts, an evaluation of the potential environmental and archaeological impacts of the - 23 Project, as well as FEI's thorough consultation with stakeholders and Indigenous communities - 24 on the PGR Project. - 25 Based on the Application and evidentiary update(s), the Company requests that the BCUC grant - 26 a CPCN for the PGR Project and approve the PGR Application and Development Costs deferral - 27 account as requested.
+- 2 FEI submits that the PGR Project is in the public interest and should be approved. - 3 As set out in Section 3 of the Application, it is clear that the PGR Project is necessary to replace - 4 the system capacity currently provided by the Pattullo Gas Line, which must be - decommissioned.
+FEI must undertake the PGR Project to continue to provide safe and reliable 5 - 6 natural gas service to customers residing in the communities of Burnaby, New Westminster and - 7 Coquitlam who rely on all or portion of their gas supply from the Pattullo Gas Line. - 8 As described in Section 4 of the Application, FEI conducted a thorough evaluation of the 9 alternatives for the PGR Project and has proposed a solution that meets the Project objectives - 10 and has the least impact in terms of technical design and scope complexity, cost, construction - 11 environmental, archaeological and societal impacts, and impacts to FEI's existing system - 12 capacity and resiliency.
+While a like-for-like replacement of the Pattullo Gas Line would have - 13 been desirable, MoTI rejected FEI's requests to attach a gas line on the New Bridge, and a - trenchless crossing of the Fraser River was not feasible.
+Further, FEI's analysis of other 14 - 15 alternatives demonstrated that an overland gas line was the only feasible alternative.
+FEI's - 16 evaluation of the Overland Gas Line route options showed that the route in the City of Burnaby 17 - has the least impact, and the only solution that can be implemented prior to the time when FEI - 18 must decommission the Pattullo Gas Line.

+- 19 FEI completed its alternative analysis and determined that the Sperling Route is the preferred - alternative for the Project FEI has provided a detailed description of the PGR Project, 20 - 21 including its cost and rate impacts, an evaluation of the potential environmental and - 22 archaeological impacts of the Project, as well as FEI's thorough consultation with stakeholders - and Indigenous communities on the PGR Project. - 24 The Company requests that the BCUC grant a CPCN for the PGR Project and approve the PGR - Application and Preliminary Stage Development Costs deferral account as requested.